Close Banner

 Anaheim Produce

-Anaheim Produce on Sunset Boulevard offers some of the healthiest snack options in the park, including fresh fruit, chips, churros, and a Mickey-shaped pretzel!
+Anaheim Produce on Sunset Boulevard offers some of the healthiest snack options in the park, including fresh fruit, chips, churros and a Mickey-shaped pretzel!
 Enjoy a refreshing Frozen Lemonade cup or a craft beer along with your snacks.

-Dinosaur Gertie's Ice Scream of Extinction
+Dinosaur Gertie's Ice Cream of Extinction

-The huge, green dinosaur that hangs out in Echo Lake is open seasonally serving up soft-serve ice cream.
+The huge, green dinosaur that hangs out in Echo Lake is open seasonally, serving up soft-serve ice cream.

 Hollywood Scoops